hyperledger-archives/grid/cli/man/grid-organization.1.md

 =====

 `-h`, `--help`
-: Prints help information
+: Prints help information.

 `-q`, `--quiet`
-: Do not display output
+: Do not display output.

 `-V`, `--version`
-: Prints version information
+: Prints version information.

 `-v`
-: Log verbosely
+: Log verbosely.

 ENVIRONMENT VARIABLES
 =====================

+Many subcommands accept the following environment variables:

+**`CYLINDER_PATH`**
+: Colon-separated path used to search for the key which will be used to sign transactions.

 **`GRID_DAEMON_ENDPOINT`**
-: Specifies the endpoint for the grid daemon (`gridd`) if `-U` or `--url` is not used.
+: Specifies a default value for `--url`.

 **`GRID_DAEMON_KEY`**
-: Specifies key used to sign transactions if `k` or `--key` is not used.
+: Specifies a default value for  `-k`, `--key`.

 **`GRID_SERVICE_ID`**
-: Specifies service ID if `--service-id` is not used
+: Specifies a default value for `--service-id`.

 SUBCOMMANDS
 ===========

 `create`
-: Create an organization
+: Create an organization.

 `help`
-: Prints this message or the help of the given subcommand(s)
+: Prints this message or the help of the given subcommand(s).

 `update`
-: Update an organization
+: Update an organization.

 SEE ALSO
 ========